JohnnyWiseau141/ConnectFour/README.md

 # ConnectFour

-In this repository you can play Connect four.
+In this repository the game Connect Four can be played.
 Up to two people can play, the starting player being blue, and second player being red.

-The goal of this game is to get four adjacent colors in any direction.
+The goal of this game is to get four adjacent colors in any direction (diagonal, row, or column).
 Keep in mind the only position you can choose your circle to go in is a column.
 Once you choose a column, the circle will drop to the lowest unoccupied slot.